-Heritage, located at a new facility near Juniper and Front, is an interdenominational PreK-8th grade school with an open enrollment policy.
+Heritage Christian School, located near Juniper and Front, is an interdenominational Pre-K-8th grade school with an open enrollment policy.
 The vision of Heritage is to educate children who are able to defend their faith, excel in their future studies, and impact their community in a positive way.
-In 15 years, Heritage Christian School has grown from 37 students in K-6 to 147 in PreK-8.
+In 21 years, Heritage has grown from 37 students in K-6 to 210 in Pre-K-8th grade.

-In September 2005, Heritage Christian School added a Pre-Kindergarten program exclusively for four and five-year-olds.
-This component of the school has fl ourished as those whose children are in it see the value of starting formal education when the child’s mind is so sharp.
-This program consists of a two-day program (Tuesday and Thursday), a three-day program (Monday, Wednesday and Friday), and a five-day program, running from 8:30 a.m. to 1:30 p.m.
-Kindergarten includes three and five-day offerings from 8:25 a.m. to 3:10 p.m.
+In September 2005, Heritage Christian School added a pre-kindergarten program exclusively for four and five-year-olds.
+This component of the school has flourished, especially when paired with the Heritage kindergarten program.
+There are three pre-kindergarten options: a two-day program (Tuesday and Thursday), three-day program (Monday, Wednesday and Friday), and a five-day program, running from 8:30 a.m. to 1:30 p.m.